harshitraj/invoice-generator/README.md

+# 🧾 Invoice Generator

-📑 **Invoice Generator**
+A simple and efficient **Invoice Generator** built using **React.js**.

-A simple and customizable Invoice Generator Web Application built with React, Vite, and Bootstrap.
-This project allows users to create professional invoices dynamically by filling in customer, product, and pricing details.
-It’s lightweight, fast, and user-friendly.

-🚀 **Features**

-➕ Add, edit, and remove invoice items
+This project allows users to **generate, preview, and download invoices** with customizable fields.

+---

+## ✨ Features

+✅ Generate professional invoices easily
+✅ Add customer & company details
+✅ Add multiple items with price & quantity
-🧮 Automatic calculation of totals
+✅ Auto-calculation of totals

-🎨 Responsive design using Bootstrap

-🖨️ Print-ready invoice layout

-⚡ Built with React for a fast and interactive experience
+✅ Download invoice as **PDF**
+✅ Clean & minimal UI with **Bootstrap styling**

+---